Truth will correct all errors in my mind.

 Encouragement to practice: Be aware that by letting truth into your mind you will indeed benefit the world.
 During the practice period, the truth will go out from your mind to other minds to correct their errors.
 And then, after the practice period, the truth will go with you as you are sent to those in need to give them the gift of truth.

 This is the promise that gives courage!
 Errors are only errors, not flaws.
-"What are errors but illusions that remain unrecognized for what they are?"
+“What are errors but illusions which remain unrecognized for what they are?”
 (1:2).

 An illusion that is not recognized as illusion causes us to react as if it were real.
 If I see an illusory enemy and respond with attack, that does not make me bad or stupid.
 The reaction is appropriate, given what I believe to be the truth.

 I can recall many evenings in the past where I was sitting at home feeling lonely and world-weary.
 Something in me saw an illusion and believed it to be true.
 I saw some loneliness or weariness, a need to be comforted, and so I sought comfort in television and in staying up late.
 What I did was not the mistake; the mistake was believing the illusion was real.
 When I look at the illusion, it vanishes.

 The holy instant is a state of mind without illusions, a moment of unquestioned peace, “when you were certain you were loved and safe” (2:3).
 It is a foretaste of “the state your mind will rest in when truth has come” (2:6).
 It is my true state.
 I can find that true state any time I am willing to look at my illusions and to let them go.
 So often, late at night, I used to feel disconnected, unfulfilled, empty somehow, and I tried to fill that emptiness with fantasy, television, reading, or food.
 The emptiness is illusion.
 When I feel that emptiness let me remember it is not real; let me affirm my fullness.